EnderBaggins/Aperture_plotting/README.md

 # Aperture_plotting

 ## current issues to resolve
-when calling make_fig again in another cell, the cbar ticks are duplicated weirdly

 I'm not sure if the default key values for add_plot works, it seems to keep it blank